Mount Kilimanjaro: Climbing records

+Oldest

 The oldest person to climb Mount Kilimanjaro is Anne Lorimor, aged 89 years and 37 days, who reached Uhuru Peak at 3:14 p.m. local time on 18 July 2019.

 The oldest man to summit is American Fred Dishelhorst, who reached the top on 19 July 2017 at the age of 88 years, 5 months, and 28 days old.
 Dishelhorst used supplemental oxygen on summit day.

-The second oldest man to reach the summit is American Charlie Winger, who reached the top on 5 July 2025.
-He was 88 years, 1 month, and 26 days old and did not use supplemental oxygen.
-The third oldest man to summit the mountain is the American Robert Wheeler, who was 85 years and 201 days when he summited on 2 October 2014.
-Maxwell J. Ojerholm of Massachusetts, USA, reached Uhuru Peak, the true summit, unassisted, at the age of ten years, on 4 July 2009, taking the difficult Machame Route.
-Colin M. Barker of Missouri, USA, later completed the same route at the age of ten on 22 December 2020.
-Theodore Margaroli from London, age 10, reached the summit unassisted by the Western Breach, the hardest but most scenic route, in 2019.
-On 11 July 2025, Lydia Zhong Chew from Boulder, Colorado, USA, reached Uhuru Peak via the six-day-five-night Machame route, unassisted, at the age of 10.
-She and her 12-year-old sister Julia Zhong Chew are believed to be the two youngest climbers of Chinese descent.
+Youngest

 Despite an age limit of 10 years for a climbing permit, Keats Boyd from Los Angeles reached the summit on 21 January 2008 at the age of 7.
 This record was equaled by Montannah Kenney from Texas in March 2018 and again in July 2018 by Coaltan Tanner from New Mexico.
+Theodore Margaroli from London was the youngest to summit via the Western Breach route, the hardest but most scenic route at the age of 10 in 2019.

+Fastest

 The fastest ascent and the fastest round trip have been recorded by the Swiss-Ecuadorian mountain guide Karl Egloff.
 On 13 August 2014, after guiding a party to the summit the previous days, he ran from Umbwe Gate to the top in 4 hours and 56 minutes and returned to the Mweka Gate at 1630 m in a total time of 6 hours, 42 minutes and 24 seconds.
-Previous records, using the same route, were held by Spanish mountain runner Kílian Jornet (ascent in 5:23:50, round trip 7:14 on 29 September 2010) and by Tanzanian guide Simon Mtuy (an unsupported round trip in 9:21 on 22 February 2006).

-The female round trip record is held by Fernanda Maciel from Brazil in a time of 10 hours and 6 minutes.
-Her ascent time of 7:08 was broken on 23 February 2018 by the Danish ultramarathon runner Kristina Schou Madsen with a time of 6:52:54 from Mweka Gate.
+The female round trip record is held by Erin Ton from the United States in a time of 8 hours, 33 minutes and 42 seconds.
+She also holds the fastest the ascent time with a time of 5:47:50 from Mweka Gate.